 Interested?
-Here's a brief overview of the apprenticeships we offer (but please visit the official link for complete job description and application requirements).
+Here's a brief overview of the apprenticeships we offer!
+(Please visit the official link for complete job description and application requirements).

 ARTS ADMINISTRATION: Will experience the many facets of arts administration including: marketing, education, box office, house management, and fundraising and development to name a few.

-- SOS Players: A group of 4-5 actors will work with the Playwriting and Directing Apprentices to devise a 30-minute version of Macbeth appropriate for a young audience.
-The play will tour local schools and libraries and, once we are in production, be performed nightly.
+- SOS Players: A group of 4-5 actors will work with the Playwriting and Directing Apprentices to devise a 30-minute version of our summer production, appropriate for a young audience.
+The play will tour local schools and libraries and, once we are in production, be performed nightly as a pre-show at the park.
 Additionally, each actor will understudy a role in the mainstage production of Macbeth and be required to attend some mainstage rehearsals.

-- Mainstage: This year we seek 2 males and 1 female for the mainstage production.
-Mainstage Acting Apprentices will play small roles in our production of Macbeth.
+- Mainstage: Mainstage Acting Apprentices will play small roles in our professional summer production.

 COSTUME: Works directly with the costume designer and wardrobe supervisor.
-Duties include: assisting the costume designer in pulling costumes; attend and assist in costume fittings; assist in costume alterations; work with the wardrobe supervisor during the run of the show; laundering the costumes nightly.
-Applicant should have sewing skills
+Duties include assisting the costume designer in pulling costumes, attending and assisting costume fittings, assisting in costume alterations, working with the wardrobe supervisor during the run of the show, and laundering the costumes nightly.
+Applicant should have sewing skills.

-PLAYWRITING: Along with the Directing Apprentice and the SOS Players, will write a 30 version of Macbeth appropriate for a young audience.
+PLAYWRITING: In collaboration with the Directing Apprentice and the SOS Players, writes a 30-minute version of our mainstage show appropriate for a young audience.

-PRODUCTION: Will be designed around the successful candidate’s specific interest within the realm of technical theater which includes: prop design; lighting design; sound design; set construction; production management; producing.
+PRODUCTION: Will be designed around the successful candidate’s specific interest within the realm of technical theater.
+Opportunities include prop design, lighting design, sound design, set construction, production management, and producing.

-**Please contact Claire Kelly at firstname.lastname@example.org with any questions.
+*Please contact Claire Kelly at email@example.com with any questions or concerns.